helenduz/Scheme-Interpreter-In-C/README.md

 `interpreter.c` implements selective primitive functions as well as the evaluation of the parse tree.

 ## Know Issues
-This interpreter does not cover all possible Scheme syntax.
+This interpreter does not cover all possible Scheme syntax:
 - _Data types that are not yet supported:_ vectors, bytevector, hashtables
 - _Primitive functions and special forms that are not yet suppported:_ `load`, `cond`, `list`, `append`, `equal?`, `display`, `when`, `unless`, `'`(must use `quote` instead of the symbol abbreviation)